 About auditory processing disorder

-Auditory processing disorder (APD) is a problem with the way the ears and brain work together to understand sound.
-Children with APD have normal hearing, but difficulty recognising and interpreting the sounds they hear.
+Auditory processing disorder (APD) is a problem with the way your hearing and brain work together to understand sound.
+Children with APD might have normal hearing, but have difficulty recognising and interpreting the sounds they hear.
+They might also be unusually sensitive to sounds.

-These difficulties make it hard for children to work out what a sound is, where the sound came from and when the sound happened.
-And this means it’s hard for children to listen properly when there’s background noise or the sound is muffled.
+These difficulties make it hard for children with APD to work out what a sound is, where the sound came from and when the sound happened.
+And this means it can be hard for children with APD to listen properly when there’s background noise or the sound is muffled.
+As a result, APD can affect children’s learning, language and reading.

-APD is also referred to as central auditory processing disorder (CAPD).
+APD is also called central auditory processing disorder (CAPD).

 Signs and symptoms of auditory processing disorder